Allophylus natalensis: Description

 Allophylus natalensis is a small evergreen tree with a single stem up to 5 m tall, or it may develop as a bush with multiple, shorter stems.
 The bark is greyish-brown and may have a smooth texture or develop wrinkles.
 The smaller branches are greyish-white and downy.
 The leaves are borne on long petioles and are trifoliate, with three, almost stalkless, elliptical leaflets some 35 to 85 mm long by 10 to 20 mm wide.
 The leaflets are leathery and stiff, glossy green above, and pale green below, with shallowly toothed margins.
 The small fragrant flowers grow in spike-like racemes in the axils of the leaves, and are followed by abundant red, globular berries, 7 mm in diameter.
 Flowering takes place in autumn between March and May and the berries ripen in late winter, between June and August.

 Distribution and habitat

-This tree is native to the Eastern Cape Province and KwaZulu-Natal in South Africa.
-Its natural habitat is coastal dune forest and scrub, where it often grows in association with Mimusops caffra, Apodytes dimidiata and Canthium obovatum.
+This tree is native to the Eastern Cape Province and KwaZulu-Natal in South Africa and to southern Mozambique.
+Its natural habitat is coastal dune forest and scrub, where it often grows in association with Mimusops afra, Apodytes dimidiata and Canthium obovatum.